retorquere/zotero-better-bibtex/site/content/installation/preferences/import.md

 * yes
 * no

-## When scanning an AUX file, attempt to import references from the attached bib file when their citation keys are not in Zotero
+## When scanning an AUX file, attempt to import entries from the attached bib file when their citation keys are not in Zotero

 default: `no`